-A mechanism for trapping data at specified points and conditions in a live process.
-Also referred to as a breakpoint.
-There are two types of traps: stop traps are used in debugging to halt a process, and sample traps are used in performance analysis to collect data without halting the process.
+A mechanism to allow the debugger to get control at specified points and conditions in a live process.
+More commonly referred to as a breakpoint (either a code breakpoint or a data-breakpoint [watchpoint]).

+There are two types of traps: stop traps are used in debugging to halt a process, and sample traps are used in performance analysis to collect data while halting the process only briefly (and continuing execution automatically).
 See also watchpoint.